shanahanjrs/typebuf/README.md

 ---

-### Dead simple way to define shared type definitions between applications
+### Dead simple way to create shared type definitions between applications

 - Other tools have too much setup?
 Too much boilerplate?
 Do too much "magic"?
 Just:
   - Define your Types in `types.yaml`